-The Chicago Neighborhood Initiative's Micro-Finance Group (CNIMFG) makes loans up to $25,000 to new and existing small businesses operating primarily in economically undeserved communities in Chicago.
+The Chicago Neighborhood Initiative’s Micro-Finance Group (CNIMFG) makes loans to new and existing small businesses operating primarily in economically undeserved communities in Chicago.
 Each loan must meet a community need and CNI’s goals of creating new and/or higher paying employment opportunities, saving existing jobs, creating more spending within the community, enhancing the profitability of businesses that will bolster household owner income, and promoting community development by revitalizing commercial strips and at-risk commercial areas in Chicago’s underserved neighborhoods.
-The Chatham Business Association Community Lending Initiative hosts monthly microlending workshops for those interested in the CNI loans.
-Please visit their website for workshop dates.

 1000 E. 111th, St., 10th Floor

 Chatham Business Association is a small business resource center that offers an array of customized services and programs designed to assist businesses.
 Areas of assistance include: expansion and growth through economic development, strategic planning, technical training, business trend workshops, access to capital assistance, effective collaborative marketing programs and government certification.

 QBG Foundation Building

 Loans Up to $35K

 North Side Credit Union has a unique niche of serving people who are not using mainstream financial institutions or who may be experiencing financial challenges.
 We help our members access the tools they need to build long term financial stability.